jq-rs/mlestalk-ui/zpinc-implementation-article.md

 - Clear delineation between different communication episodes
 - Automatic reset of cryptographic material when needed
 - Support for both synchronous and asynchronous communication patterns

+The implementation uses cryptographically secure random number generation for session IDs and includes them in message headers.
+This aligns with the protocol's specification for session management and properly triggers cryptographic state transitions when needed.

 ### Notes and Conversations